umangkumarr/CodePrime/docs/codes/binary-tree-zigzag-level-order-traversal.md

 <p>Given the <code>root</code> of a binary tree, return <em>the zigzag level order traversal of its nodes&#39; values</em>. (i.e., from left to right, then right to left for the next level and alternate between).</p>

 ## Solution Approach
-We only need the arrays of nodes on height $i$.
-This can be done by inorder traversal through the tree. <br />
-When reach on any node n, store in the its corresponding height vector.<br/>
-Finally, reverse the vectors of odd heights and print them.

 Expected Time complexity: $O(n)$